 Only four days after arriving in the Salt Lake Valley, Brigham Young designated the site for the Salt Lake Temple, the main temple for the Church of Jesus Christ of Latter-day Saints.
 It was constructed on Temple Square, in the center of the city.
 The temple took 40 years to complete and was dedicated on April 6, 1893.
 The city was built on a grid system based on the four streets bordering Temple Square.
 Other important sites were the Mormon Tabernacle, the Utah State Capitol Building, and the Salt Lake City and County Building.

 Today, Salt Lake City is Utah's largest city and serves as the industrial, financial, and commercial center of Utah.
 It has a strong economy and a successful business industry.
 Salt Lake City has experienced many changes since being settled.
 It is now the most diverse city in Utah.
 People from all walks of life have moved here for work and outdoor recreation.
 The Central Wasatch Mountains are located on the eastern side of the Salt Lake City Valley.
-The outdoor possibilites are endless because one person could spend their whole life hiking and climbing in this state and still not see everything.
+The outdoor possibilites are endless because one person could spend their whole life hiking and climbing in the state of Utah and still not see everything.